-A good number of food interventions were completed during quarter 3, although not quite the numbers achieved in the same period last year.
-Of the 1,287 interventions conducted at businesses included in the Food Hygiene Rating Scheme (FHRS), 55 were rated as non-compliant (0, 1 or 2) with most of these ratings issued to takeaways, restaurants, and small retailers.
+The service has continued to address the Food Standards Agency's (FSA) recovery plan as part of its activity this year.
+A creditable 1,657 interventions were completed across the year.
+Of those businesses included in the Food Hygiene Rating Scheme (FHRS), 69 were rated as non-compliant (0, 1 or 2) with most of these ratings issued to takeaways, restaurants, and small retailers.